UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/README.md

 therefore for someone to compromise the network, they would have to first compromise the jumpbox.
 On top of that even if they did compromise the jump box they would have to know the private IPs of each machine to access them.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-     What does Filebeat watch for?
-Filebeat looks for changes/alterations to files.
-It then creates a record of when said changes occured so create a detailed list.

-    What does Metricbeat record?
-Metricbeat records metrics from the opperating system and services/applications running on a server you can then view this data using a applications such as Elastisearch or Logstash.
+On the ELK server 2 lightweight shippers were installed, Metricbeat and Filebeat.
+Filebeat is a lightwight shipper for forwarding and centralizing log data.
+It is installed as an agent on the server.
+Filebeat monitors the log files or locations that you specify, collects log events and forwards them to Elastisearch or logstash for indexing.
+Metricbeat works in a simmilar way but on metrics from the operating system and serveces running on the server.
+Metricbeat is also a lightweight shipper installed directly on the server.
+Metricbeat takes the metrics and statisitcs that it collects and shipps them to the output that you specify, such as Elastisearch or Logstash.

 The configuration details of each machine may be found below.